-\paragraph{Mixture-of-Experts (MoE).} A number of methods focus on deciding between two or more policies to execute.
-For example, \citet{jacobs1991adaptive,jordan1994hierarchical} switch between different types of expertise in decision-making by partitioning the input space into different regions that may be assigned to different specialized sub-models.
-Variants of this framework enforce an explicit preference for a specific expert e.g. a human expert, and train other experts to complement the human expert \citep{pradier2021preferential}.
+\paragraph{Mixture-of-Experts (MoE).} Many methods focus on deciding to deploy two or more policies.
+For example, \citet{jacobs1991adaptive,jordan1994hierarchical} switch between different policies in decision-making by partitioning the input space into regions assigned to different specialized sub-models.
+Variants of this framework enforce an explicit preference for a specific expert, e.g., a human expert, and train other experts to complement the human expert \citep{pradier2021preferential}.
 In sequential settings, \citet{parbhoo2017combining, gottesman2019combining,parbhoo2018improving} combine parametric and non-parametric experts to learn more accurate estimates of the value function.
-Our work differs from these works in two ways: first, we focus on \emph{pre-emptive deferral to human experts when future outcomes using the current ML-based policy are potentially undesirable}; and second, we model the impact of delayed deferral to decide \emph{when} to defer.
+On the other hand, we focus on \emph{deferral to human experts when future outcomes using the current ML-based policy are potentially undesirable}.
+Further, we defer based on explicitly quantifying the impact of delayed deferral to decide \emph{when} to defer.